1234-jahanvi/msvsdfpga/README.md

 ### Prepare the task configuration file

 In the task configuration file, you can specify the XML-based architecture files that describe the architecture of the FPGA fabric.
 Also, you can specify the openfpga shell script to be executed.
-Here, we are using an example script (vtr_benchmark_example_script.openfpga) which is golden reference to generate Verilog netlists using VTR-benchmarks.
+Here, we are using an example script (example_script.openfpga) which is golden reference to generate Verilog netlists and their testbenches.

-To enable the ability write the Verilog netlist for FPGA fabric after completion of the OpenFPGA flow, we add the below line the script (vtr_benchmark_example_script.openfpga):
+To enable the ability write the Verilog netlist for FPGA fabric after completion of the OpenFPGA flow, we add the below line the script (example_script.openfpga):

 ```
 write_fabric_verilog --file ${OPENFPGA_VERILOG_OUTPUT_DIR}/SRC --explicit_port_mapping --include_timing --print_user_defined_template --verbose
 ```

-Now, below is the task.conf file in the vtr_benchmarks where we specify the architecture file and the design (stereovision0.v).
+Now, below is the task.conf file in the yosys_vpr_template where we specify the architecture file and the design (rs_decoder.v).

 ```
 # = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =